nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The `UniqueTutorialClassList` would be derived from the initial ClassMATE state, and all tutorial classes stored will be displayed.

 Step 2.
-The user executes an `addc c/G01 s/Tues 12 - 2pm` command.
-The `addc` command calls `Model#addTutorialClass()`, adding a new tutorial class to Classmate.
+The user executes an `addc c/G01 s/Tuesday 12:00pm to 2:00pm, Friday 12:00pm to 2:00pm` command.
+The `addc` command calls `Model#addTutorialClass()`, adding a new tutorial class to ClassMATE.
 This modifies and saves the state of ClassMATE.
 The updated `UniqueTutorialClassList` will be displayed in the `ClassListPanel` to the user.

 Step 3.
 The user executes a `findc G01` command.
 The `findc` command calls the `Model#updateFilteredTutorialClassList()`, modifying the state of the filtered list of tutorial classes.
 The updated filtered list consisting of te results of the search query will be displayed to the user.